Skip to main content

 Each application is processed by the Registrar in accordance with these Regulations.

-If a registrant wishes to withdraw near the end of a retention year, a correctly completed withdrawal application (with a removal date no later than 31 May) must be received no later than midnight on 10 May.
+If a registrant wishes to withdraw near the end of a retention year, a correctly completed withdrawal application (with a removal date no later than 31 May) must be received by 11 May.
 Any late applications will only be accepted at the discretion of the Registrar.

 In order to be removed from the register you submit an application for withdrawal via the online portal.
 Any registrant leaving by voluntary request must be able to produce evidence they have met their obligations for Continuing Professional Development whilst on the register as set out in the CPD framework.